Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

 Explore, inquire and form opinions

 Students often make the mistake of thinking of their course of study as an opportunity to gather facts, information and answers.
-For some students, this is because this is how they were taught at school and when preparing for exams.
+This may be how they were taught at school and when preparing for exams.
 For others, it might be because this is how their minds work, looking for precise data to apply to a specific set of problems.
 Now, while there is nothing actually wrong with this, it is not the main thing that UK universities are concerned with.

 Higher Education in the UK is aimed at developing your critical skills, your ability to analyse a situation, to research a wide range of sources, to gather data from many points of view and to make judgements of your own based on your findings.
-At university, you will find that a list of facts and information from one or two sources, may get you a passing grade for a piece of work, but you will only really do well when you start reading widely, questioning what you are reading and coming to your own informed opinions.
+At university, you will find that a list of facts and information from one or two sources, may get you a passing grade for a piece of work.
+But to do well you need to read widely, question what you are reading and come to your own informed opinions.

-Arguing for a point of view makes for a much stronger essay, than simply providing a catalogue of one person's point of view, no matter how well respected that person my be.
-You are not here just to accept what you are told, you are here to come to conclusions of your own.
+Arguing for a point of view makes for a much stronger essay than repeating someone else's point of view, no matter how well respected that person may be.
+You're not here just to accept what you are told; you are here to come to conclusions of your own.

 Read our article 'What is analysis?'.